 - Preheat oven to 350F.
 Lightly butter a 9-inch tart pan and set aside.

-- Place the flour, sugar, rosemary, and salt in the bowl of a food processor and pulse a few times.
-Add the butter and pulse until little pea sized bits start to form.
-Add in the ice water, starting with just 1 tablespoon.
+- Place 1 ⅓ cup flour, 3 Tablespoons sugar, 1 Tablespoon rosemary, and pinch of salt in the bowl of a food processor and pulse a few times.
+Add ⅓ cup butter and pulse until little pea sized bits start to form.
+Add in 1-2 Tablespoons ice water, starting with just 1 Tablespoon.
 Pulse a few more times, then check the dough to see if it holds together when pressed between your fingers.
-If not, add 2nd tablespoon.
+If not, add 2nd Tablespoon.
 The dough may still seem crumbly, but as long a it holds together when pressed, it will be perfect.

 - Dump the dough out into the prepared tart pan.
 Starting from the center, work your way out to the sides by pressing the dough firmly into the pan.
 Make sure you press it up along the sides evenly.
 Pierce the bottom with a fork a few times and place in the oven to bake for about 12 minutes.
 Cool on a wire rack for at least 5 minutes before filling.

-- Meanwhile prepare the filling.
-Place the yogurt and sugar in a bowl and whisk until thoroughly combined.
-Whisk in the eggs, one at a time, then add the lemon juice and zest.
+- Place 1 cup yogurt and ½ cup sugar in a bowl and whisk until thoroughly combined.
+Whisk in 2 eggs, one at a time, then add ½ cup lemon juice and ½ teaspoon zest.
 Whisk until smooth and everything is evenly combined.

 - Pour the filling into the crust and bake in the oven for 23-28 minutes or until the center is set and only slightly jiggles when shaken lightly.